Classification of the Japonic languages: History

 Japanese and Korean languages also share some typological similarities, such as an agglutinative morphology, a subject–object–verb (SOV) normal word order, important systems of honorifics (however, the two languages' systems of honorifics are different in form and usage; see Japanese honorifics and Korean honorifics), besides a few lexical resemblances.
 Factors like these led some historical linguists to suggest a genetic relationship between the two languages.

 William George Aston suggested in 1879 in the Journal of the Royal Asiatic Society that Japanese is related to Korean.
 A relationship between Japanese and Korean was endorsed by the Japanese scholar Shōsaburō Kanazawa in 1910.
 Other scholars took this position in the twentieth century (Poppe 1965:137).
 Substantial arguments in favor of a Japanese–Korean relationship were presented by Samuel Martin, a leading specialist in Japanese and Korean, in 1966 and in subsequent publications (e.g. Martin 1990).
 Linguists who advocate this position include John Whitman (1985) and Barbara E. Riley (2004), and Sergei Starostin with his lexicostatistical research, The Altaic Problem and the Origins of the Japanese Language (Moscow, 1991).
 A Japanese–Korean connection does not necessarily exclude a Japanese–Koguryo or an Altaic relationship.

 The two languages are thought to not share any cognates (other than loanwords), for their vocabularies do not phonetically resemble each other.
 However, a recent 2016 paper proposing a common lineage between Korean and Japanese claims to trace around 500 core words that show a common origin including several numerals such as 5 and 10.

 Evidence

-The possible lexical relationship between Korean and Japanese can be briefly exemplified by such basic vocabulary items as are found in the tables below.

-Both languages also have similar elaborate, multilevel systems of honorifics.
-They are cited as both being among the languages with the most elaborate honorific systems.
-It has been argued that certain honorific words share a common origin.

 Martine Robbeets and Remco Bouckaert from the Max Planck Institute for the Science of Human History used in 2018 for the first time a Bayesian phylogenetic inference analysis about "Transeurasian".
 Their study resulted in a "high probability" for a "Koreano-Japonic" group, but has not gained acceptance among mainstream linguists.